 Eagle Peak’s summit offers a thrilling panorama of hundreds–if not thousands–of mountains.
 Far below, you will look down on the tops of Eagle River to the east, Eagle Lake to the west, and Organ and Flute glaciers to the south.
 To the north, the mountains drop away in a series of ridges and far away you’ll see the whole southern extent of the Talkeetnas and, beyond that, the long arc of the Alaska Range.
 To the east, you’ll see far past the end of Chugach State Park and into the massive glaciated peaks and icefields of Chugach National Forest.
 Keith Weinhold writes over at Alaska Hike Search that “summiting this Chugach Range peak can be a transcendent experience.“

 Eagle is a tall peak surrounded by glaciers.
 It receives a great deal of snowfall and some of its snowfields, particularly on the north face, persist year-round.
 During the winter and spring, the north face offers a serious technical ice and snow climb well beyond the scope of this post.
-The nontechnical season on Eagle’s Class 3 southern routes ranges somewhere between late June or early July and September, depending on conditions.
+The nontechnical season on Eagle’s Class 3 southern routes ranges somewhere between late June or early July and early October, though this window is highly variable due to snow conditions.
 Mid-July might be an ideal time to climb Eagle, since you’ll be able to approach the peak and even climb the scree field below the south face on hard-packed summer snowfields.
 By later in the summer, these snowfields melt out and you’ll have to do more scrambling over loose rock.
 There are several snowfields toward the top of the south face, at approximately 6,000 feet, that last into July and are easier to climb or cross with an ice axe.
 However, you can probably avoid them depending on your route.